-The NGCAA can assist with any legal issues that a club may encounter, such as Employment law, Licensing & Hospitality, Disability & Equality or CASC.
+The NGCAA can assist with any legal issues that a Club may encounter, such as Employment law, Discipline and Regulation of Members, Licensing & Hospitality, Disability & Equality, Incorporation, Running General Meetings plus much more.

 As well as the personalised support offered over the telephone and by email, members have access to a comprehensive library of templates and briefing notes which are held on our secure website.
 These can be downloaded and used as often as required.
 There is also a facility to upload your key documentation onto our central resource so that we are better able to assist you when you need us most.

-The NGCAA team are also willing to visit clubs in order to review documentation, attend your General Meetings and/or meet with your Committees if required.
-The Chief Executive is a seasoned lecturer and can provide informative and entertaining speeches at your events on a number of legal subjects.
+The NGCAA team are also willing to visit Clubs in order to review documentation, attend your General Meetings and/or meet with your Committees if required.
+Our Training & Development Manager, Jackie Howe, is a seasoned lecturer and can provide informative and entertaining speeches at your events on a number of legal subjects.

-The NGCAA are a well-respected industry body and contribute regular articles to relevant golfing publications.
+The NGCAA is a well-respected industry body and contributes regular articles to relevant golfing publications.

 Contact us on